ccxt/ccxt/wiki/Manual.md

 #### proxyUrl

-This will prepend any url to requests:
+This property prepends an url to API requests.
+This can also be used to setup a CORS proxy.
 ```
 ex = ccxt.binance({'proxyUrl': 'YOUR_PROXY_URL'})